 The woman was right at the entrance to the airlock at that point, stopping before she dragged The Captain into the hanger.
 She looked at me, confused.
 “You mean like the legends of our lost homeworld?
 That Earth?”

 “Eh, I don’t know about any legends, and it wasn’t lost when I was last there.”

 “Hmm, she is more machine than human!”
 I joked with a small laugh.

 “I am not!”
 Caroline responded.
 “I am a Human Companion.”

 “What is that?”
 The woman asked.

-“It’s complicated, we must explain to you later.”
-As the woman looked down towards the ground feeling confused, she loosened her grip on The Captain and let her go.
+“It’s complicated.
+We can explain later.”
+As the woman looked down towards the ground, feeling confused, she loosened her grip on The Captain and let her go.
 The Captain rubbed her neck where the knife was and turned round to the woman.